 In a digital world, a chain-link fence and a padlock won’t secure your water system.

-This year’s big idea is focused on water security and brings together thought-leaders at the heart of water security strategy.
-We’ll be thinking about and talking about security not as a defensive crouch, but as a creative tool.
+The 2017 Summit’s big idea was focused on water security and bringing together thought-leaders at the heart of water security strategy.
+The goal was to be thinking about and talking about security not as a defensive crouch, but as a creative tool.
 What does it mean to achieve water security?
 How do you make your community’s water future secure, for people and companies, for cities and for the environment?
 How do you develop smart, resilient water strategies to avoid water insecurity?

-Back by popular demand, Charles Fishman, author of “The Big Thirst” and contributor for Fast Company, will lead provocative “story starters” followed by big idea conversations with water leaders from academia, non-profit organizations, private industry and government.
-Four plenary sessions will narrow in on: Cyber Security, Environmental Security, Diplomatic Security, and Organizational Security.
+Back by popular demand, Charles Fishman, author of “The Big Thirst” and contributor for Fast Company, led provocative “story starters” followed by big idea conversations with water leaders from academia, non-profit organizations, private industry and government.
+Four plenary sessions narrowed in on: Cyber Security, Environmental Security, Diplomatic Security, and Organizational Security.

-Water Leaders Summit 2017 is a collision point for professionals looking for new technology, talent, business growth opportunities, and inspiration.
-With 300+ targeted attendees, the Summit creates a channel for water professionals to discuss vital current global water issues and advance innovative solutions shaping the future of water technology and our world’s water crisis.
+Water Leaders Summit 2017 was a collision point for professionals looking for new technology, talent, business growth opportunities, and inspiration.
+With 300+ targeted attendees, the Summit created a channel for water professionals to discuss vital current global water issues and advance innovative solutions shaping the future of water technology and our world’s water crisis.